 Idaho Disability Benefits: A Guide to Monthly Payments

+Important: We updated this article in April 2024 to ensure all info below is accurate.
 It’s frustrating when you can’t work because of a health issue.
-Did you know you might be eligible for Idaho disability benefits through two programs that pay monthly benefits through the Social Security Administration?
+Did you know you might be eligible for Idaho disability benefits through two Social Security Administration programs?
 They are:

 1. Social Security Disability Insurance (SSDI)